300 (film): Marketing

 The official 300 website was launched by Warner Bros. in December 2005.
 The "conceptual art" and Zack Snyder's production blog were the initial attractions of the site.
 Later, the website added video journals describing production details, including comic-to-screen shots and the creatures of 300.
 In January 2007, the studio launched a MySpace page for the film.
 The Art Institutes created a micro-site to promote the film.

-At Comic-Con International in July 2006, the 300 panel aired a promotional teaser trailer of the film, which was positively received.
+At San Diego Comic-Con in July 2006, the 300 panel aired a promotional teaser trailer of the film, which was positively received.
 Despite stringent security, the trailer was subsequently leaked on the Internet.
 Warner Bros. released the official trailer for 300 on October 4, 2006, and later on it made its debut on Apple.com where it received considerable exposure.
 The background music used in the trailers was "Just Like You Imagined" by Nine Inch Nails.
 A second 300 trailer, which was attached to Apocalypto, was released in theaters on December 8, 2006, and online the day before.
 On January 22, 2007, an exclusive trailer for the film was broadcast during prime-time television.
 The trailers have been credited with igniting interest in the film and contributing to its box-office success.

 In April 2006, Warner Bros.
 Interactive Entertainment announced its intention to make a PlayStation Portable game, 300: March to Glory, based on the film.
 Collision Studios worked with Warner Bros. to capture the style of the film in the video game, which was released simultaneously with the film in the United States.
 The National Entertainment Collectibles Association produced a series of action figures based on the film, as well as replicas of weapons and armor.

 Warner Bros. promoted 300 by sponsoring the Ultimate Fighting Championship's light heavyweight champion Chuck Liddell, who made personal appearances and participated in other promotional activities.
 The studio also joined with the National Hockey League to produce a 30-second TV spot promoting the film in tandem with the Stanley Cup playoffs.